 Yost Creek Trail to Yost Lake is a 4.6 mile out and back trail located near Lee Vining, California that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, trail running, and mountain biking and is accessible from June until October.
+The trail is primarily used for hiking, trail running, and mountain biking and is best used from June until October.
 Dogs are also able to use this trail.

 I've done this trail a few times.
 It's pretty much full uphill, but the waterfall halfway up and the lake at the top make it worth it.
 I e always gone in the summer months and that lake sure feels good when you make it there.